 Following the ceremony, a mini-career fair was held for the students who have completed the Level 2 program.
 The successful completion of this program gives students the ability to enter into the workforce with a strong knowledge of basic manufacturing concepts and skill sets.

 "We are delighted to see our students complete the advanced manufacturing program and successfully pass the state-wide MACWIC certification exam.
-These graduates will help to ensure that our Berkshire workforce has the technically focused workers needed to thrive," said BCC’s Vice President of Community Education/Workforce Development Bill Mulholland.

 The MMCWDTA funding allowed for the purchase of the equipment and curriculum for both Level 1 and Level 2 training.
 The instruction and supplies for the training programs was funded through the Department of Labor’s Rapid Response program.